tom-odonovan/Pocket-Chef/README.md

 - Create a new route to display recipe info ✅
 - When the user clicks a search result, they should be directed to the recipe page ✅
 - Render recipe info in HTML ✅
+- Allow users to alter ingredient quantities by adjusting servings ✅

+### Allow Users to Save Favourite Recipes

+- Create a new table for saved recipes ✅
+- Allow logged in users to add favourite recipes to database ✅
+- Display favourite recipes in favourites page